Skip to main content

 20. Taiwan - $5.26

 What do these countries have in common?
-Did they self-industrialize by protecting the small businesses and only opened up later on as people like Teodoro A. Casiño (and I do feel this guy is very arrogant too) would like to claim?
+Did they self-industrialize by protecting the small businesses and only open up later on as people like Teodoro A. Casiño (and I do feel this guy is very arrogant too) would like to claim?
 Nope, in contrast, the testament of Singapore from the penmanship and mouth of the late Lee Kuan Yew said the following from the book From Third World to First, page 68:

 Our job was to plan the broad economic objectives and the target periods within which to achieve them.
 We reviewed these plans regularly and adjusted them as new realities changed the outlook.
 Infrastructure and the training and education of workers to meet the needs of employers had to be planned years in advance.
 We did not have a group of readymade entrepreneurs such as Hong Kong gained in the Chinese industrialists and bankers who came fleeing from Shanghai, Canton, and other cities when the communists took over.
 Had we waited for our traders to learn to be industrialists we would have starved.
 It is absurd for critics to suggest in the 1990s that had we grown our own entrepreneurs, we would have been less at the mercy of the rootless MNCs.
 Even with the experienced talent Hong Kong received in Chinese refugees, its manufacturing technology level is not in the same class as that of the MNCs in Singapore.